killianronan/killianronan/README.md

 - 🎓 &nbsp; Studying Computer Science at Trinity College, Dublin.
 - &nbsp; Exploring new technologies and developing programming insights.
 - 👨🏽‍💻 &nbsp; Full stack web developer at @IrlcaLtd.
+- &nbsp; Proficient in front-end development using Angular, backend development using ASP.NET (C#), and MSSQL database design and management.
+- &nbsp; Take a look at my <a href="https://github.com/killianronan/practice-makes-perfect">practice repo</a> for my code samples!
 - &nbsp; Contact links can be found below!.
-- &nbsp; Proficient in front-end development using Angular, backend development using ASP.NET (C#), and MSSQL database design and management.
-- &nbsp; Take a look at my practice repo for my code samples!
 <br>

 ### 💻 My Technology Stack